When I first read the phrase thought leader, I was seduced by it.

 1. Good leadership is always thoughtful.

 The term thought leader draws attention away from this fact by suggesting that there are two kinds of leaders: ‘regular’ leaders, who think sometimes, and ‘thought’ leaders, who think a lot.

 This is an absurd implication, as ALL genuine leadership requires a tremendous amount of thought.
 Want to confirm this claim?
 Pick literally any admirable leader from history and read that person’s biography.

 2. If you affect my thoughts but fail to inspire action, you haven’t “led” me anywhere.

-The term thought leader subtly suggests that leaders don’t have to inspire action to qualify as leaders.
+The term thought leader suggests that leaders don’t have to inspire action to qualify as leaders.
 This implication is ALSO absurd!
 Action is the fruit of leadership.